Loft conversion staircase solutions

 • Vertical spindles should boast a 99mm gap between them.

-Your staircase will also need to comply with fire regulations which will include having a suitable fire door located at the top or the bottom of the new loft stairs.
+Your staircase must also comply with fire regulations, including having a suitable fire door at the top or bottom of the new loft stairs.

 Here at Touchstone Lofts, we will take detailed measurements of your home to ensure there is enough room to fit all components of the project, including the staircase.
-The team will then plan your conversion in full so that you can apply for planning permission, if necessary, we will even take care of the planning process for you – we know the process well with 98% of our plans getting the go-ahead first time.
+The team will then plan your conversion in full so that you can apply for planning permission; if necessary, we will even take care of the planning process for you – we know the process well, with 98% of our plans getting the go-ahead the first time.

 Designing your loft staircase

-The main staircase options available for your new loft conversion are either straight stairs or stairs with a single or double wind.
+The main staircase options for your new loft conversion are straight stairs or stairs with a single or double wind.

-New loft conversion staircases need to match the existing staircase and blend in suitably enough to appear indistinguishable from the existing stairs in the rest of the house.
-We will design and make your staircases, so it is crafted bespoke to your loft conversion, and we like to consider the design when the floor structure is in place – in full consultation with you.
-We have experience with fitting spiral staircases, alternating tread (the tread being the part you step on), and retractable ladders.
+New loft conversion staircases must match the existing staircase and blend suitably enough to appear indistinguishable from the stairs in the rest of the house.
+We will design and make your staircases so they are crafted bespoke to your loft conversion, and we like to consider the design when the floor structure is in place – in full consultation with you.
+We have experience with fitting spiral staircases, alternating treads (the tread being the part you step on), and retractable ladders.

-If you have a small landing and space is tight, a space saving loft conversion style such as a spiral design is often a popular choice.
-We can work with you to design a staircase that not only meets all regulations but meets our needs and wants as well, whether that be optimum natural light, glass balustrades, or funky lighting.
+If you have a small landing and space is tight, a space-saving loft conversion style such as a spiral design is often a popular choice.
+We can work with you to design a staircase that meets all regulations and our needs and wants, whether optimum natural light, glass balustrades, or funky lighting.

 Here are some loft conversion stairs ideas recently installed by us:

-If you would like to discuss staircase regulations and how this will impact a loft conversion project with us, then please feel free to contact our team for more information.
+If you would like to discuss staircase regulations and how this will impact a loft conversion project with us, please contact our team for more information.